+ART Attendance Policy

-ART Attendance Policy: If you are absent, it is your responsibility to communicate with the instructor and review the class schedule to be aware of all current and upcoming projects.
+If you are absent, it is your responsibility to communicate with the instructor and review the class schedule to be aware of all current and upcoming projects.
 Contact the instructor if you have questions regarding the class at the time of your absence.
-If you have an excused absence please discuss this with the instructor via email or in person.
+If you have an excused absence \please\ discuss this with the instructor via email or in person.

 Students are permitted 3 unexcused absences without penalty.
-After a third unexcused absence, 10% or one letter grade will be deducted per unexcused absence.
-A student with more than 5 unexcused absences will be considered failing.
+After a third unexcused absence, one letter grade will be deducted per unexcused absence.
+If you have a student with more than 5 unexcused absences their ability to pass the class may be in jeopardy and you should contact your teaching supervisor immediately about the situation.

-Note: An unexcused absence on any critique or presentation day will result in a zero for that project.
+\Note: An unexcused absence on any critique or presentation day will result in a zero for that project.
 See the instructor and UB policy for information on acceptable excuses (i.e. documented serious medical issues, death, or involuntary incarceration through no fault of the student) or if you know in advance you will not be present for an excusable absence.

+ART Tardiness Policy

-ART Tardiness Policy: 10% of your grade is participation.
+10% of your grade is participation.
 Every time you are tardy or leave early from class (unauthorized) you will have a point deducted from your participation grade.
 Additionally, each tardy arrival or early departure counts as a half absence.

+Classroom Conduct Policy

-Classroom Conduct Policy: To maintain a professional environment for all students to focus and engage in classroom material, there must be a collective adherence to maintaining proper etiquette and respect for all learners.
+To maintain a professional environment for all students to focus and engage in classroom material, there must be a collective adherence to maintaining proper etiquette and respect for all learners.
 Instructors are encouraged to clarify the following expectations for students to abide by in each session.

 - 1. Regularly attending classes and paying attention.
 Students should not ask an instructor in class to go over material they missed by skipping a class or not concentrating. - 2.
 Not coming to class late or leaving early.
 If a student will be late to class or will need to depart early, they must inform their instructor ahead of time.
 Students should not leave class unless it is an absolute necessity. - 3.
 There is no tolerance for language or behavior that aims to target, intimidate, discriminate or intend to incite harm to another student or the instructor. - 4.
 Showing respect and concern for others by not monopolizing class discussion, interrupting others or holding side conversations.
 Students must allow others time to give their input and ask questions.
 Students should not stray from the topic of class discussion. - 5.
 Focusing on class material during class time.
 Not using phone or computer unless permitted by instructor or for note-taking.
 Student should not eat during class. - 6.
-Avoiding audible and visible signs of restlessness.
-These are both rude and disruptive to the rest of the class.
+Rude and disruptive behavior will not be tolerated.